So-tou/my_website/content/blogs/blog1.md

 date: "2017-10-31T21:28:43-05:00"
 description: ""
 draft: false
-image: mena.jpg
+image: lbs.jpg
 keywords: ""
 slug: academicexperience
 title: Academic experience
 ---

-I am currenlty the VP of the LBS Middle East Club.
-The Middle East Club is an assoication helping LBS students to learn more about Middle East and to help them to build a working experience in Middle East.
-I am an active member of the REFM since 2012.
-REFM is a network that aims to develop French and North-African accounting relationship.
-This network also helps newly accountants and chartered accountants to find professional opportunities.
-When I joined LBS, I participate in the away day where we fixed a children's park and we planted flowers.
+I am studying the Masters in Financial Analysis programme at London Business School.
+In this prestigious school, in the heart of London, I have the opportunity to deepen my knowledge in Finance, to have working opportunities, and to study my favourite course, which is Data Analytics, taught by the best teacher !

+After high school, I decide to study a dual bachelor degree in International Management and in Business Administrations.
+I studied two years at NEOMA Business School, in France and I studied in the University of International Business and Economics in Beijing, China.
+In the University of International Business and Economics, all the programme was taught in Mandarin.
+Thanks to this dual degree, I have a French diploma and Chinese diploma.

+image: uibe.jpg
+image: neoma.jpg